jetbrains-academy/introduction_to_python/Strings/F-strings/task.md

 ## Formatted string literals

-A formatted string literal or f-string is a string literal that is prefixed with 'f' or 'F'.
+A formatted string literal, or an f-string, is a string literal that is prefixed with 'f' or 'F'.
 These strings may contain replacement fields, which are expressions delimited by curly braces `{}`.